 said Rhett Buttle, President of the Public Private Strategies Institute.

-opportunities for the private sector and our government to work together to help create solutions to help us grow a more equitable economy.”
+“Fortunately, this survey also points to opportunities for the private sector and our government to work together to help create solutions to help us grow a more equitable economy.”